GoogleCloudPlatform/django-demo-app-unicodex/docs/00-test-local.md

   * for Windows or macOS: use [Docker Desktop](https://www.docker.com/products/docker-desktop)
   * for Linux: use [Docker CE](https://docs.docker.com/install/) ([Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), [Debian](https://docs.docker.com/install/linux/docker-ce/debian/), [CentOS](https://docs.docker.com/install/linux/docker-ce/centos/), and [Fedora](https://docs.docker.com/install/linux/docker-ce/fedora/) have dedicated instructions)
  * [Docker Compose](https://docs.docker.com/compose/install/#install-compose)

+This local deployment will use the same image as our production deployment will, but will make use of the included `docker-compose.yml` to connect together the components.

 ## Get a local copy of the code